Qiskit/qiskit/.github/CONTRIBUTING.rst

 Dependencies
 ~~~~~~~~~~~~

-Our build system is based on CMake, so we need to have `CMake 3.5 or higher <https://cmake.org/>`_
+Our build system is based on CMake and scikit-build, which is a third-party package,
+that bridges the Python canonical way of building with CMake.
+We need to have `CMake 3.5 or higher <https://cmake.org/>`_
 installed.
 As we will deal with languages that build native binaries, we will
 need to have installed any of the `supported CMake build tools <https://cmake.org/cmake/help/v3.5/manual/cmake-generators.7.html>`_.

-On Linux and Mac, we recommend installing GNU g++ 6.1 or higher, on Windows
+On Linux and Mac, we recommend installing GNU g++ 6.1 or higher, on Windows, both Visual
-we only support `MinGW64 <http://mingw-w64.org>`_ at the moment.
+Studio 15 2017 and MingGW are supported, but we recommend using the former one.
-Note that a prerequiste for the C++ toolchain is that C++14 must be supported.
+Note that a prerequisite for the C++ toolchain is that C++14 must be supported.

 For the python code, we need some libraries that can be installed in this way: